Huerte/Gitomation/Inspirational_Quote.md

 ### "The one who boasts does so only out of a feeling of inferiority." - Alfred Adler
 ### "Yesterday is the past, tomorrow is the future, today is a gift - that's why it's called the present." - George Bernard Shaw
 ### "We are always complaining that our days are few, and acting as though there would be no end of them." - Seneca
+### "Rudeness is the weak man's imitation of strength." - Eric Hoffer